DFE-Digital/get-into-teaching-app/app/views/content/funding-and-support/salaried-teacher-training.md

 ## How does salaried teacher training work?

-Salaried teacher training is usually similar to non-salaried teacher training – you'll spend most of your time in school placements, with some theoretical learning.
+Salaried teacher training is usually similar to non-salaried teacher training.
+You'll spend most of your time in school placements, with some theoretical learning.

 $nathan$

-You will not perform more than 90% of a full-time teacher’s duties (unless you’re on a postgraduate teaching apprenticeship, in which case it’s 80%).
+You will not perform more than 90% of a full-time teacher’s duties on most salaried teacher training courses.
+If you are on a postgraduate teaching apprenticeship, you'll perform no more than 80% of a full-time teacher's duties.

 Full-time salaried teacher training will usually last: